 The idea of starting your own business and being your own boss is naturally appealing, especially in this current era of job uncertainty.
-It’s also easier than ever to get a business started — according to Forbes, 69% of new businesses begin in the home, meaning all you need is a computer and an Internet connection to make things happen.
+It’s also easier than ever to start your own business — according to Forbes, 69% of new businesses begin in the home, meaning all you need is a computer and an Internet connection to make things happen.

 Well, a computer, an Internet connection, and these five things: